ggandream/uday/README.md

 ### 3. Serve the project

-The app uses ES modules and `fetch()` for the SVG icons, so it must be served over HTTP — opening `index.html` from the filesystem will not work.
+The app uses ES modules and `fetch()` for the SVG icons, so it must be served over HTTP, opening `index.html` from the filesystem will not work.

 ```bash